Testimonials… It’s an age-old tactic that’s been working in marketing for decades.

-One of the best examples I’ve seen of long-form testimonials is Noah Kagan’s landing page for Make Your First Dollar course.
+One of the best examples we’ve seen of long-form testimonials is Noah Kagan’s landing page for Make Your First Dollar course.

-It’s incredibly in-depth, and I’m sure many of the people reading this testimonial could put themselves in Bryan’s shoes.
+It’s incredibly in-depth, and we’re sure many of the people reading this testimonial could put themselves in Bryan’s shoes.

-Now, I’m not saying long-form is the right approach for every single brand, but it’s definitely something to consider.
+Now, we’re not saying long-form is the right approach for every single brand, but it’s definitely something to consider.

 If you zig when your competitors zag, this could be your ticket to making your brand stand out.

 Who says a testimonial has to be a conventional text-based snippet?

 We’re fans of experimenting with different mediums, especially video.

 And quite frankly, video has never been hotter than it is right now.

 Here are just a few interesting video marketing stats:

 - “45% of people watch more than an hour of Facebook or YouTube videos a week.”